YinTat/yintat.github.io/_pages/background.md

 <h3> $\mathbf{M}\approx_{\gamma}\left[\begin{array}{cc} \mathbf{I} & \mathbf{0}\\\mathbf{Z}_
   {FF}^{(k)}\mathbf{M}_{FC} & \mathbf{I}\end{array}\right]\left[\begin{array}{cc}\mathbf{M}_{FF} & \mathbf{0}\\\mathbf{0} & \widetilde{\mathrm{Sc}}(\mathbf{M},F)\end{array}\right]\left[\begin{array}{cc}\mathbf{I} & \mathbf{M}_{CF}\mathbf{Z}_{FF}^{(k)}\\0 & \mathbf{I}\end{array}\right]$</h3>
 The problem of solving symmetric diagonally dominant matrix has been studied for many centuries.
 In 2003, Spielman and Teng showed how to solve such matrix in nearly linear time.
 Ever since we have been asking what makes these matrices easy to solve.
-Turns out, one explanation is that the class of such matrices is closed under Schur complement and can be represented by a sum of PSD matrices with small support.
-Using this, [we](https://arxiv.org/abs/1512.01892). show how to solve such matrix in linear time with nearly linear time preprocessing.
+One explanation is  that the family of such matrices is closed under Schur complement and can be represented by a sum of PSD matrices with small support.
+Using this, [we](https://arxiv.org/abs/1512.01892) showed how to solve such matrix in linear time with nearly linear time preprocessing.

 ### $D_{t}\frac{dx}{dt} =-\frac{1}{2}g(x)^{-1}\mathrm{Tr}\left(g(x)^{-1}Dg(x)\right)$
 Sampling from the uniform distribution of a given convex set is a fundamental problem in convex geometry.
 Many existing algorithms take at least linear number of iterations to generate a sample and hence impractical for large-scale problem.
 [It turns out](https://arxiv.org/abs/1710.06261). one can generate random sample very efficiently using the Riemannian Hamiltonian dynamic.

 ### $\mathbb{P}_{x\sim p}(f(x)\geq\mathbb{E}f(x)+t)\leq e^{-O(t^{2})/(t+\sqrt{n})}$
 A few years ago, I was told that one may win a Fields medal by solving Kannan-Lovász-Simonovits Conjecture, a problem that has deep connections in algorithmic convex geometry and concentration of measure.
 This is how I got interested in the problems.
-Despite I am not able to solve the problem, Santosh and I get the best estimate on the problem and gave a [tight estimate](https://arxiv.org/abs/1712.01791) for a stronger statement.
-The equation above is a corollary of that result, which shows any Lipschitz function $f$ concentrated around its mean under isotropic log-concave distribution $p$.
+Despite I am not able to solve the problem, Santosh and I got the best estimate on the problem and gave a [tight estimate](https://arxiv.org/abs/1712.01791) for a stronger statement.
+The equation above is a corollary of that result, which shows any 1-Lipschitz function $f$ concentrates around its mean under any isotropic log-concave distribution $p$.

 ### $\sum_{u\in T}w_{u}\sum_{i\geq1}(x_{u,i}+\delta)\log(x_{u,i}+\delta)$
-To be honest, I still don't understand [this equation](https://arxiv.org/abs/1711.01085).
-I hope someone can explain this to me on a general graph.
+To be honest, I still don't understand [this equation](https://arxiv.org/abs/1711.01085) and I hope someone can explain this to me for general graphs.
 Maybe this is simply a wrong direction.